afrihost/BaseCommandBundle/Resources/doc/logging.md

 Unless explicitly specified in the implementation of the command, the default filename will be the same as the name of the PHP file in which the command class is implemented with `.log.txt` appended as an extension.
-For example: if you have a command defined in `HelloWorldCommand.php` the log file will be called `HelloWorldCommand.php.log.txt` (see the [setLogFilename](#setlogfilename-string-logfilename-) and [setDefaultLogFilenameExension](#setdefaultlogfileextension-string-defaultlogfileextension-) function references for more information)
+For example: if you have a command defined in `HelloWorldCommand.php` the log file will be called `HelloWorldCommand.php.log.txt` (see the [setLogFilename](#setlogfilename-string-logfilename-) and [setDefaultLogFilenameExtension](#setdefaultlogfileextension-string-defaultlogfileextension-) function references for more information)

 ###### Enabled
 Logging to file can be enabled or disabled by setting this field to *true* or *false* respectively.
 The default is *true*.
 This can be overridden on a per command basis using the [setLogToFile](#setlogtofile-bool-logtofile-) function.